The Best Places to Dive with Whale Sharks.

 Rated by Lonely Planet as one of the best spots to dive with whale sharks, the Maldives offers amazing encounters with whale sharks.
 In particular, South Ari Atoll is one of the best sites in the Maldives to swim with whale sharks.

-South Ari Atoll is one of the largest atolls in the Maldives, and is scattered with pinnacles where pelagic species congregate, supplying divers with no shortage of incredible dive sites and more importantly, no shortage of whale shark interaction.
-At Maamigili Beyru in the southern part of Ari Atoll you’ll be able to come face to face with juvenile whale sharks as they can be spotted here year-round.
+South Ari Atoll is one of the largest atolls in the Maldives.
+It is scattered with pinnacles where pelagic species congregate, supplying divers with no shortage of incredible dive sites and, more importantly, no shortage of whale-shark interaction.
+At Maamigili Beyru in the southern part of Ari Atoll, you can come face to face with juvenile whale sharks, as they can be spotted here year-round.

 Cenderawasih Bay, Indonesia

-Cenderawasih Bay in the Northern Province of West Papua, Indonesia provides divers and snorkelers with a unique whale shark experience.
-Under the platforms of traditional fishing platforms; ‘bagans’, whale sharks gather to feed on the fish that slips through the local fishermen’s nets.
+Cenderawasih Bay in the Northern Province of West Papua, Indonesia, provides divers and snorkelers with a unique whale shark experience.
+Under traditional fishing platforms, ‘bagans,’ whale sharks gather to feed on the fish that slips through the local fishermen’s nets.
 Because of this, getting up close and personal with the whale sharks of Cenderawasih Bay is almost guaranteed.
-The Ondina liveaboard even runs specific itineraries which focus on visiting this unique area.
+The Ondina Liveaboard even runs specific itineraries focusing on visiting this unique area.
 The best time to visit the whale sharks of Cenderawasih Bay is when the weather is fine and calm, between April and November.

 Seychelles Islands

-Between June to December, whale sharks often visit the inner islands of Seychelles.
-Whale sharks and marine life are well protected in the Seychelles, and over 1000 species of fish can be spotted in the waters around the islands.
+Whale sharks often visit the inner islands of Seychelles between June and December.
+Whale sharks and marine life are well protected in the Seychelles, and over 1000 fish species can be spotted around the islands.

 The Seychelles is a perfect place for non-divers and divers alike.
-Liveaboards such as the SV Sea Shell and SV Sea Pearl offer a varied itinerary, which includes scuba diving, snorkeling and island exploring so you don’t have to be a hard-core dive enthusiast to visit this beautiful part of the world.
+Liveaboards such as the Sea Bird & Sea Star or the SV Sea Pearl offer varied itineraries, which include scuba diving, snorkeling, and island exploring, so you don’t have to be a hard-core dive enthusiast to visit this beautiful part of the world.

 Darwin and Wolf Islands, The Galapagos

 Three different ocean currents converge in the Galapagos archipelago, and currents bring nutrients.
-Of these three currents, there is always at least one bringing the whale sharks favorite food source, plankton.
-Thus whale sharks can be spotted year-round in the Galapagos (along with a plethora of other amazing marine life) but these sightings increase when the yearly migration occurs.
-Between June and December, which is the dry season in the Galapagos Islands, whale sharks are regularly spotted in the waters surrounding Darwin and Wolf Islands.
+Of these three currents, at least one brings the whale sharks' favorite food source, plankton.
+Thus, whale sharks can be spotted year-round in the Galapagos (along with many other amazing marine life), but these sightings increase when the yearly migration occurs.
+Between June and December, the dry season in the Galapagos Islands, whale sharks are regularly spotted in the waters surrounding Darwin and Wolf Islands.